 JEWISH NATIONAL FUND'S PREMIER ISRAEL PODCAST

-Welcome to IsraelCast, Jewish National Fund's premier podcast where we’ll be sharing with you stories of interesting people doing fascinating work all over Israel.
-New episodes will be released every other Wednesday.
-You can listen to Israel's number 1 podcast right here but make sure you never miss an episode by subscribing to us on iTunes or Google play – simply search for IsraelCast.
+Welcome to IsraelCast, Jewish National Fund's premier podcast where we share stories of interesting people doing fascinating work all over Israel.
+New episodes are released every other Wednesday.
+You can listen to Israel's number 1 podcast right here but make sure you never miss an episode by subscribing to us on iTunes, Google Play, or Soundcloud – simply search for IsraelCast.
 And while you’re at it, rate and review us so that it makes it easier for more people to find us.
 Happy listening!

 Episode 37 - This week on IsraelCast, we are joined on the line by Erez Ben-Yosef, Associate Professor in the Department of Archaeology and Ancient Near Eastern Cultures at Tel Aviv University, a Fulbright scholar, and the Head of the Timna Valley Archaeological Expedition.
 In this fascinating conversation, Ben-Yosef shares his experience working at the Timna mines, where archaeologists have found the remains of a pregnant woman, probably of Egyptian origin, as well as remains from textiles, food and organic matter.